koriome/devanced/README.md

 Short term to-dos:
 - figure out how databases work (help)
-- get twitch auth working
+- get twitch auth working (IN PROGRESS!)
 - create a button that does **something** in minecraft